|

 Our President

-Our President, the Colonel of the Regiment, Lt Gen Doug Chalmers DSO OBE is one of the UK's most senior and experienced operational commanders.
+Our President, the Colonel of the Regiment, Maj Gen James Martin DSO OBE MC is one of the UK's most experienced operational commanders.
 He says:

 "The PWRR Association is our Association.
 It vital to the through life care of our family Regiment and therefore matters deeply to all of us.
 It is manned by a team of volunteers (who are exceptional and live the Army values every day by their deeds) supported by RHQ.
 I encourage all Tigers to help us ensure that we look after each other and make this the best regimental association in the land.
 The Association looks after everyone from forebear regimental comrades and cadets to serving Tigers and veterans.
 Its aim is simple: Comradeship, Communication & Care - each part of that interlinks and by doing so gives us strength.
 At its heart is the simple truth: once a Tiger, always a Tiger.
 Service has marked us all deeply and the comradeship that we experienced and enjoyed is rare in today's society.
 The Association keeps that uniqueness alive and provides a ready database of like-minded souls.
 Looking forward to meeting you at gatherings in the future." |